 Questions about things people don’t know well

-- Questions that require long recall can result in biased or imprecise data.
+- Avoid questions that require long recall can result in biased or imprecise data.
+For example, instead of asking respondents about their income over the previous year, rely on administrative data or financial records whenever possible.
+Alternatively, consider using frequent follow-ups, diary or direct observation.
 See Wiseman, Conteh, and Matovu (2005) for a guide to designing diaries.

 - Ask these questions in a manner respondents are familiar with.
 For example, many respondents might give a more accurate estimate of how much time it takes to walk somewhere than how far the distance is in absolute terms.

 - Build consistency checks into the instrument, e.g., error messages for logically impossible answers.
+For example, if respondents are asked about their satisfaction with a product or service and their intention to repurchase, the consistency checks can verify that their intention aligns with their reported satisfaction level.
 See more under Survey programming.

 See also the World Bank DIME Resources lecture on Survey Instruments.

-Observational questions, in which the enumerator infers something about the subject from observing them rather than direct questioning, mitigate against respondent bias and can be effective in monitoring the program, verifying the existence of household assets or items of facility infrastructure, and more.
+Observational questions, in which the enumerator infers something about the subject from observing them rather than direct questioning, mitigate against respondent bias and can be effective in monitoring the program (see the Implementation monitoring resource), verifying the existence of household assets or items of facility infrastructure, and more.

 One possible disadvantage, particularly when assessing behavior, is the possible existence of Hawthorne effects.
 That is, subjects may alter their behavior due to their awareness of the interviewer.